 Alternatively, supporting documentation can be faxed to 0845 878 9498

 Freepost NATWEST INTERMEDIARY SOLUTIONS

 Luke Christodoulides, Senior Corporate Account Manager, NatWest Intermediary Solutions, said: “We greatly appreciate the numerous awards we have won over the last few years with Paradigm.
-These include: 2015 Best Overall Lender, 2016 Best Residential Lender and 2017 Best Overall Lender.
+These include: 2019, 2018 and 2017: Best Overall Lender and 2016: Best Residential Lender.
 We see this as a testament to our continued hard work in ensuring we offer the best service possible to Paradigm brokers.”